kathryn-avanade/Project-2/README.md

 **Version Control**
 ---------------

 * For version control I used github/git.
 I am using the master branch for my documentation and up-to-date code that successfully builds.
-This branch also contains the github workflows (yml files) to make build jobs portable.
+This branch also contains the github workflows (yml files) to make build jobs portable and the 'main.tf' terraform file I used to generate the azure resources.
 * I used a new branch, 'feature-branch-1' to push my code to as I was working.
 I also created a new branch called 'testing' to try to rectify some of the problems I was having with testing.

 <span id="AppArch"></span>